Lacragh/Lacragh/README.md

 ## 💬 Quote that represents me

-> “You don’t have to be a genius — you just need the courage to think like one.**.”
+> You don’t have to be a genius — you just need the courage to think like one.

 ---